asilvalitz/asilvalitz/README.md

 ### Hi there 👋

+- 💻 I work as a Front-End;
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Python and JavaScript;
-- 📫 How to reach me: info@claras.tech
+- 📫 How to reach me: info@claras.tech;